wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/scheduler/scheduler-advanced-complexity.md

 ## Overview: Job Schema Defaults, Limits, and Examples

-After this overview, let’s discuss each of these elements in detail.
+After this overview, let's discuss each of these elements in detail.

 |**JSON name**|**Value type**|**Required?**|**Default value**|**Valid values**|**Example**|
 |:---|:---|:---|:---|:---|:---|